Republic of China (1912–1949): 1912–1916: Founding

 In 1912, after over two thousand years of dynastic rule, a republic was established to replace the monarchy.
 The Qing dynasty that preceded the republic had experienced instability throughout the 19th century and suffered from both internal rebellion and foreign imperialism.
 A program of institutional reform proved too little and too late.
 Only the lack of an alternative regime prolonged the monarchy's existence until 1912.

 The Chinese Republic grew out of the Wuchang Uprising against the Qing government, on 10 October 1911, which is now celebrated annually as the ROC's national day, also known as "Double Ten Day".
 Sun Yat-sen had been actively promoting revolution from his bases in exile.
 He then returned from the United States to China and on 29 December, Sun Yat-sen was elected as the provisional president by the revolutionists' assembly in Nanjing, which consisted of representatives from seventeen provinces.
 On 1 January 1912, he was formally inaugurated and pledged "to overthrow the despotic government led by the Manchu, consolidate the Republic of China and plan for the welfare of the people".
 Sun's new government lacked military strength.
 As a compromise, he negotiated with Yuan Shikai the commander of the Beiyang Army, promising Yuan the presidency of the republic if he were to remove the Qing emperor by force.
 Yuan agreed to the deal.
 On 12 February 1912, regent Empress Dowager Longyu signed the abdication decree on behalf of Puyi, ending several millennia of monarchical rule.

-In 1913, official elections were held nation-wide for each provincial assemblies, which chose their legal delegates for the first National Assembly of the republic.
-The Kuomintang emerged as the formal political party that replaced the revolutionary organization Tongmenghui, and at the 1913 elections, it won the largest share of seats in both houses of the National Assembly and in some provincial assemblies.
+From December 1912 to February 1913, elections were held nation-wide for each provincial assemblies, which chose their legal delegates for the first National Assembly of the republic.
+The Kuomintang emerged as the formal political party that replaced the revolutionary organization Tongmenghui, and at these elections it won the largest share of seats in both houses of the National Assembly and in some provincial assemblies.
 Song Jiaoren led the Kuomintang Party to electoral victories by fashioning his party's program to appeal to the gentry, landowners, and merchants.
-Song was assassinated on 20 March 1913, at the behest of Yuan Shikai.
+But Song was assassinated on 20 March 1913, at the behest of Yuan Shikai.